 \subsection{Generization}

-We have so far considered a curve over a point $s$ in this section.
-Let us consider the case where $s$ is in the closure of another point that we call $\eta$.
-We have a collapsing map of dual intersection graphs $\Gamma_{C_s}\ra \Gamma_{C_\eta}$ and a natural map
+We have so far considered a curve over a single point $s$ in this section.
+Let us consider the case where $s$ is in the Zariski closure of another point $\eta$.
+A node of $C_s$ either gets smoothed in $C_\eta$ or it remains a node.
+Hence, there is a natural collapsing map of dual intersection graphs $\Gamma_{C_s}\ra \Gamma_{C_\eta}$ and a natural map